Do bug zappers really work on mosquitoes? Well, generally, bug zappers attract and kill high numbers of flying insects.

-Perhaps the UV light seemed to draw more mosquitoes to those backyards and from there, they would follow the carbon dioxide trail of their human victims.
-In addition, the research showed that even if the bug zapper was kept on for 11 days, it still failed to lessen the number of biting mosquitoes.
+The UV light seemed to draw more mosquitoes to those backyards, and from there, they would follow the carbon dioxide trail of their human victims.
+Also, the research showed that even if the bug zapper was kept on for 11 days, it still failed to reduce the number of biting mosquitoes.

 The University of Florida News issued an article in which a professor of entomology stated that bug zappers even made things worse “by attracting more mosquitoes into your yard, and they end up killing thousands of beneficial insects that don’t bother people.”

 Yet another study by the University of Delaware in 1995 showed similar results.
 They asked six homeowners that used bug zappers and were in the vicinity of a body of water to participate in their study.
 The results – of 13,789 insects killed, of which only 31 (0.22%) were biting flies!